-China March factory activity grows for first time in four months
+China March factory activity grows for first time in 4 months, but exports weak

 Sony Corp is closing its Beijing smartphone plant and production will stop by the end of the month, while Samsung Electronics ceased operations at one of its mobile phone manufacturing plants in China last year.

-The PMI survey showed small and mid-sized manufacturers, still fared worse than large companies, many state-controlled, although their activity notably improved from the previous month, suggesting that policymakers’ efforts in channeling enough affordable financing to the private sector are gradually working.
+The PMI survey showed small and mid-sized manufacturers still fared worse than large companies, many state-controlled, although their activity improved from the previous month, suggesting that policymakers’ efforts to channel affordable financing to the private sector are gradually working.

-Policymakers have acknowledged the economy is facing increasing pressure.
-Multi-year campaigns to curb debt risks and pollution have deterred fresh investment, while the trade war with the United States is inflicting a growing toll on China’s export sector, threatening even more jobs.
+Policymakers have acknowledged the economy is under pressure.
+Multi-year campaigns to curb debt risks and pollution have deterred fresh investment, while the U.S.-China trade war is hurting China’s export sector, threatening even more jobs.

-In response, Beijing has announced more spending on roads, railways and ports, along with tax cuts of nearly 2 trillion yuan ($297.27 billion) to relieve pressure on strained corporate balance sheets.
+In response, Beijing plans more spending on roads, railways and ports, along with nearly 2 trillion yuan ($297.27 billion) in tax cuts to ease the pressure on corporate balance sheets.

+The measures will take time to kick in, say analysts who believe economic activity may not stabilize until the middle of the year.
+Data on Wednesday showed industrial profits fell 14 percent, the sharpest drop since at least late 2011.

 Growth in China’s services industry - accounting for over half of the economy - picked up in March as new orders rose more quickly.
 The official non-manufacturing Purchasing Managers’ Index (PMI) rose to 54.8 from 54.3.